 Community campuses and online classes in justice

 Take courses for credit toward your degree at several locations across Alaska, including UAA’s Anchorage campus and several community campuses.
-You can also take online courses in crime and justice on a flexible schedule, without commuting to campus.
+You can also take online courses on a flexible schedule without commuting to campus.
 The same faculty who teach in person also teach online, providing a rigorous, Alaska-based education no matter how the courses are delivered.

 Justice academic support and resources

 Program faculty and staff are here to help you maximize the value of your undergraduate degree.
-Get guidance on everything from developing an academic plan and selecting courses to career mentoring and applying to criminal justice graduate schools.
+Get guidance on everything from developing an academic plan and selecting courses to career mentoring and applying to graduate and law schools.